RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-crdbs.md

 Now we have two Redis Enterprise Software clusters with FQDNs **cluster1.local** and **cluster2.local**.

-Important Note: The cluster must be able to fully resolve DNS of each of the clusters and the databases that it is connecting to.
-Without this resolution the cluster will fail to connect successfully.

 ## Step 3: Create a Redis CRDB

 1. After you login to cluster1.local, select the Redis database and deployment type